 - Regular watering

 Kids love animals, and will appreciate learning more about the different types that visit our gardens.
-Help your kids to welcome various forms of wildlife into your garden by creating homemade feeders: this can include making homemade bird feeders — we love this easy, kid-friendly orange bird feeder.
-Not only will doing this give the garden wildlife something to nibble on, but it will also give you an opportunity to teach your kids about being environmentally friendly.
+Help your kids to welcome various forms of wildlife into your garden by creating homemade feeders: this can include making a homemade bird feeder — we love this easy, kid-friendly apple bird feeder.

 - Plenty of soil